ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 # Genomic Benchmarks 🧬🏋️✔️

 In this repository, we collect benchmarks for classification of genomic sequences.
 It is shipped as a Python package, together with functions helping to download & manipulate datasets and train NN models.

+## Hackathon 2021-11-19

+* We are organizing hackathon on Friday, [November 19, 2021, 15:00 CET](https://www.timeanddate.com/worldclock/converter.html?iso=20211119T140000&p1=204&p2=136&p3=179&p4=224&p5=33&p6=176&p7=248) at [CEITEC MU](https://www.ceitec.cz/), Brno, Czechia 🇨🇿🇪🇺
+* Final datasets and evaluation metrics will be provided on the day of the hackathon.
+In principle, they will be similar to datasets currently included in the package
+* You can participate both pesonally at CEITEC or remotely.
+More information at [bit.ly/genomichackathon](https://bit.ly/genomichackathon), sigh up [here](https://forms.gle/s7zoqpzXmjU6yATm6).
+* To participate on-site, you must be vaccinated, recovered or tested (ONT Czech regulations analogical to German G3).
+Please, bring FFP2 mask.

 ## Install

 Genomic Benchmarks can be installed as follows: